Allocating the application

 Using sections 37-37A to extend the time frames

-Under s37A(4), a council can extend a time limit for up to double the maximum period specified in the RMA when:
+Under s37A(4), a council can extend a time limit (relating to the stated resource consent matters) for up to double the maximum period specified in the RMA when:

 - special circumstances apply (including special circumstances existing by the scale and complexity of the matter); or